matter-ecs/matter-hooks/README.md

 package.
 You can migrate by changing your `wally.toml` file to use the scope `matter-ecs/matter-hooks`.

+If you have migrated to `ecs-matter/matter`, you should also upgrade to `ecs-matter/matter-hooks@0.2.0` or newer.
+This version of Matter Hooks is compatible with the `ecs-matter/matter` package scope as a peer dependency.

 ## Building

 Before building, you'll need to install all dependencies using [Wally].